-Many small and big dams have been built at different places in Pakistan.
+Many small and big dams have been built in different places in Pakistan.
 There are 150 dams in Pakistan that are approximately 50ft in height.
 The following is the list of main Dams in Pakistan and their locations:

 - Tarbela Dam located in Haripur